fense37/OceanEddiesScan/README.md

-# OceanEddiesScan

-# Your good friend to scan eddies in sea surface height field
+# OceanEddiesScan (Your good friend to scan eddies in sea surface height field)

 based on the Chelton SSH method(Chelton et al., 2011)
+# Second Edition

+2024.4.22

+## OES version 0.1.1

+- Add the Thermo Dynamic Scan, which is used to judge if the eddies is a warm or cold core.
+- fixed some bugs.
+- Note: while using the field which longtitude is uncontinuous, make it continuous in your certain field.

 # First Edition